 - Alumni Scholarship (for all undergraduate degree-seeking students, up to the value of \$500 per semester) The student must be a dependent child, as determined by the student's FAFSA, of an alumnus of Calvary (an alumnus does not necessarily mean a graduate of Calvary).
 The student must have nothing officially noted that negatively impacts the applicant's Christian character.
-The student must reapply annually. - CEF (Child Evangelism Fellowship) Pricing (any degree-seeking program, reduced tuition per credit hour rate) - The student must be an employee of CEF's Christian Ministry Institute. - Christian Workers Scholarship (all undergraduate, graduate, and seminary degree-seeking +programs) In the spirit of Acts 2:44-45 and Ephesians 4:12-16, Calvary is excited to offer a substantial tuition discount to full-time Christian ministry workers and their dependents.
+The student must reapply annually. - Christian Workers Scholarship (all undergraduate, graduate, and seminary degree-seeking +programs) In the spirit of Acts 2:44-45 and Ephesians 4:12-16, Calvary is excited to offer a substantial tuition discount to full-time Christian ministry workers and their dependents.
 Qualified students are eligible to receive a scholarship for 25% of their tuition.
 All other program fees apply and are not discounted.
-Students will not see this awarded as a scholarship, but rather their billing statement will reflect the reduced tuition rate listed per credit hour.
-Due to the substantial discounts offered by the Christian Workers Scholarship, students receiving this may become ineligible for other scholarships that calvary offers or the amounts awarded may be reduced.
-If awarded this scholarship or discount, restrictions may apply and limit stacking with other scholarships.
+Due to the substantial discounts offered by the Christian Workers Scholarship, students receiving this may become ineligible for other scholarships that Calvary offers or the amounts awarded may be reduced.
+If awarded this scholarship, restrictions may apply and limit stacking with other scholarships.

 - Church Matching Scholarship ((any degree-seeking program) Calvary will match gifts from churches up to \$1500 per person per year, while funds are available.
 Students must provide a pastoral reference from the church stating that they are a member in good standing of a like-minded church.
-The letter may be sent to the Student Affairs Office.
+The letter may be sent to the Financial Aid Office.
 The student must maintain a 2,8 CGPA and reapply annually. - Grace University Legacy Scholarship (any undergraduate degree-seeking student, \$1,000 \$2500 per semester, amount may vary) The student must meet at least one of the following criteria: (1) Be a former student of Grace University (Omaha, NE), (2) Be the child of a former student of Grace University, (3) Be from the state of Nebraska.
-The scholarship is awarded for eight (8) semesters or until the completion of the student's academic program, whichever comes first, so long as the student makes satisfactory academic progress and is enrolled full-time. - Homeschool Graduate Scholarship (any undergraduate degree-seeking student, up to \$1,000 per semester) This is available to any degree-seeking student who is a homeschool graduate, applied to Calvary within 5 years of their graduation, and is enrolled full-time (12 credit hours per semester).
+The scholarship is awarded for eight (8) semesters or until the completion of the student's academic program, whichever comes first, so long as the student makes satisfactory academic progress and is enrolled full-time. - Homeschool Graduate Scholarship (any undergraduate degree-seeking student, \$500 per semester) This is available to any degree-seeking student who is a homeschool graduate, applied to Calvary within 5 years of their graduation, and is enrolled full-time (12 credit hours per semester).
 The student must maintain a 2.8 cumulative GPA.
-The student must reapply annually. - Military & Veteran Scholarship (any degree-seeking program; Reduced rate per credit hour) Calvary is proud to offer a scholarship for 25% of their tuition for active-duty military personnel, veterans, and their dependents.
-If awarded this discount, restrictions may apply and limit stacking with other eligible scholarships. - Unity through Diversity Scholarship (any undergraduate degree-seeking program; up to \$500 per semester) The student must be African-American, Hispanic/Latino, American Indian, Alaska Native, or other underrepresented minority and a U.S. citizen or permanent U.S. resident.
+The student must reapply annually. - Unity through Diversity Scholarship (any undergraduate degree-seeking program; up to \$500 per semester) The student must be African-American, Hispanic/Latino, American Indian, Alaska Native, or other underrepresented minority and a U.S. citizen or permanent U.S. resident.
 Must be a full-time student and have minimum high school or transfer GPA of 3.0.
-The student must maintain a 2.8 cumulative GPA and must reapply annually. - Word of Life Bible Institute Employee Scholarship (receives Partner / Ministry discounted rate) The student must be a full-time employee of Word of Life Bible Institute or the dependent of a full-time employee of Word of Life Bible Institute. - Word of Life Bible Institute Student Scholarship (receives Partner / Ministry discounted rate) The student must be an alumnus or former student of Word of Life Bible Institute. - Zobrist Family Scholarship (for undergraduate juniors or seniors) Applicants must have a desire to go into fulltime ministry as a pastor or missionary, maintain fulltime enrollment and have a cumulative GPA of 3.0 or higher.
+The student must maintain a 2.8 cumulative GPA and must reapply annually. - Zobrist Family Scholarship (for undergraduate juniors or seniors) Applicants must have a desire to go into fulltime ministry as a pastor or missionary, maintain fulltime enrollment and have a cumulative GPA of 3.0 or higher.
 Two awards will be made annually.